tudows/PLIM/README.md

 * Optimize the controller's allocation.
 * Add some common popup.(eg: success popup, error popup, loading popup)
 * Merge the two ways of add powerline.

+**2016-04-05**
+* Add the ios project.
+The project is use the Xcode7 and the ios version is 9.2.

 License